Pasta Cacio e Pepe from Rome & Lazio.

-Italian food historians say that during periods when the shepherds stayed out with their flocks or moved them to different grazing areas, they would carry a number of dried foods to sustain themselves.
-Foods such as dried tomatoes, dried pork cheek, cacio cheese (pecorino Romano) pepper corns and dried homemade pasta.
+Italian food historians say when the shepherds stayed out with their flocks or moved them to different grazing areas, they would carry a number of dried foods to sustain themselves.
+Foods such as dried tomatoes, dried pork cheek, cacio cheese (pecorino Romano), pepper corns and dried homemade pasta.
 From these ingredients, they produced simple filling meals like cacio e pepe and all’amatriciana.

-Apparently the pepper corns were included because they helped the shepherds to stay warm during the chilly nights outdoors!
-Pecorino was the cheese of choice because, as a sheep’s milk cheese, it was mostly homemade and once dried, pecorino has a long life.
+Apparently, the pepper corns were included because they helped the shepherds to stay warm during the chilly nights outdoors!
+Pecorino was the cheese of choice.
+As a sheep’s milk cheese, it was mostly homemade and once dried, pecorino has a long life.
 Pasta, of course, added bulk to the meal and was easy and cheap to prepare.

-It’s interesting that many of the ‘dishes’ that today can be found on smart Italian restaurant menus in Rome, as well as cities like London and New York, started out as simple fare for the poorer, rural Italian population.
+It’s interesting that many of the ‘dishes’ we see today on smart Italian restaurant menus in Rome, as well as cities like London and New York, started out as simple fare for the poorer, rural Italian population.
 I recently read that cacio e pepe was declared New York’s trendiest dish 2016 by Time Out Magazine!!